 OEM meaning goes beyond the basic definition, it comes with several practical advantages when applied to sourcing:

-- It gives full control over how the product looks, including design, color, size, and branding.
+- Full control over the product’s appearance, including design, size, color, and branding.

-- It enables fast entry into the market with custom products tailored to specific audiences.
+- Faster entry into the market with made-to-order products tailored to niche audiences.

-These benefits make OEM an attractive model for companies looking to scale product offerings without increasing overhead.
-For promotional companies, it also means greater flexibility to serve diverse clients with unique product needs.
+These benefits make OEM an attractive model for many companies.
+It allows them to scale their product offerings without increasing overhead.

 OEM vs ODM vs White Label